What is a pet emergency and when should you call an emergency vet?

 2. Open wound injuries

 Heavy bleeding should always be considered an emergency and any bleeding that is a constant flow (especially if pulsing) or doesn’t stop in a few minutes also needs to be seen by a vet urgently.
-If you are able to safely do so, you can apply firm pressure on the wound, and raise it above the level of the patient’s heart, to slow the bleeding before getting to the vet.
+If you are able to safely do so, you can apply firm continuous pressure on the wound, using a clean cloth or towel, and raise it above the level of the patient’s heart, to slow the bleeding before getting to the vet.

 3. Traumatic injuries